scala/docs.scala-lang/_overviews/toolkit/web-server-input.md

 ## Handling JSON-encoded output

-Cask endpoint can return JSON objects returned by uPickle library functions.
+Cask endpoints can return JSON objects returned by uPickle library functions.
 Cask will automatically handle the `ujson.Value` type and set the `Content-Type` header to `application/json`.

-In this example `TimeData` case class stores the information about the time zone and current time in a chosen location.
-To serialize a case class into JSON, use type class derivation or define the serializer in its companion object in case of Scala 2.
+In this example, the `TimeData` case class stores the information about the time zone and current time in a chosen location.
+To serialize a case class into JSON, use type class derivation or define the serializer in its companion object in the case of Scala 2.

 {% tabs web-server-input-4 class=tabs-scala-version %}
 {% tab 'Scala 2' %}